SasankYadati/stories/_posts/2018-04-20-Deep-Learning-Can-Only-Do-So-Much.md

 I could not put that in better words.
 Deep Learning can only generalize to something new given it is similar to the data it has seen.
 Humans, on the other hand, are adaptive to novel situations.

 ### Restrictions on transformations it can use
-We have learnt that each layer in a neural network applies a geometric transformation to the input and passes it forward to the next layer.
+We have learned that each layer in a neural network applies a geometric transformation to the input and passes it forward to the next layer.
-Deep Learning uses gradient based optimizations to learn the right values for the parameters of the transformations.
+Deep Learning uses gradient-based optimizations to learn the right values for the parameters of the transformations.
 This imposes a restriction on what kind of transformations we could use.
 Since, the transformations need to be differentiable, they need to be smooth and continuous as well.
 This is quite a strong restriction.

 ### Trouble with Hierarchical Structure
-There is no way for a Deep Learning model to deal with hierarchical structure.
+There is no way for a Deep Learning model to deal with hierarchical structures.
 It only learns correlations among features that are flat and considered equal.
 This is a serious problem, considering what Noam Chomsky believes: natural languages have hierarchical structures, where large structures are recursively made out of smaller ones.

 ![]({{ site.baseurl }}/images/2018-04-18-Deep-Learning-can-only-do-so-much/eng_sentence.gif "Hierarchical Structure of an English Sentence.
 Source: Grammarpedia English Grammar Resource.")

-This is why RNNs have trouble extending what they have learnt to unfamiliar examples.
+This is why RNNs have trouble extending what they have learned to unfamiliar examples.
 They assume natural languages to be nothing but a set of sequences and thereby perform poorly when they come across complex sentences.

 <hr>